Jessica G. L. Clarke: Career

-Nomination to district court
+Federal judicial service

 On December 15, 2021, President Joe Biden nominated Clarke to serve as a United States district judge of the United States District Court for the Southern District of New York to a seat vacated by Judge Colleen McMahon, who assumed senior status on April 21, 2021.
 On January 12, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
-During her hearing, Republican senators questioned her over her role on an investigation related to the George Floyd protests.
-On February 10, 2022, the committee were deadlocked on her nomination by an 11–11 vote.
-On June 23, 2022, the United States Senate discharged her nomination from the committee by a 50–49 vote.
+During her hearing, Republican senators questioned her over her role in an investigation related to the New York City police response to George Floyd protests.
+James recommended that New York City decriminalize minor infractions to reduce "negative contact with the police, particularly in communities of color."
+On February 10, 2022, the committee failed to report her nomination by an 11–11 vote.
+On June 23, 2022, the United States Senate discharged the committee from further consideration of her nomination by a 50–49 vote.

 On January 3, 2023, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate; she was renominated later the same day.
 On February 9, 2023, her nomination was reported out of committee by an 11–10 vote.
 On March 16, 2023, the Senate invoked cloture on her nomination by a 49–45 vote.
 Later that day, her nomination was confirmed by a 48–43 vote.
-She is awaiting her judicial commission.
+She received her judicial commission on April 20, 2023.